alexiom/alexiom.github.io/_pages/about.md

 ---
 layout: single
 permalink: /
-title: "Welcome To My Personal Website"
-excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
-  - /about.html
 ---

 My name is Alex Marsh, and I am a doctoral student in economics at the University of North Carolina - Chapel Hill.
 My research interests include empirical industrial organization and applied econometrics.